Stop It Before It Starts: Simple Tips to Prevent Shoulder Pain

 - Cartilage that wraps and protects these bones from rubbing against each other

-- Three main ligaments that connect your shoulder’s bones
+- The three main ligaments that connect your shoulder’s bones

 - A collection of muscles and tendons known as the rotator cuff that wrap and support the shoulder joint